 On a pro bono basis, Ms. Resnick-Parigian represented two clients in the September 11th Victim Compensation Fund Program, one of whom had lost her husband when the North Tower collapsed and one individual who worked in the area of the World Trade Center and suffered serious lung disease from his inhalation of dust and debris when the Twin Towers collapsed.
 Both were awarded damages.

-In the course of her practice in New York City, Ms. Resnick-Parigian participated in the Brooklyn Navy Yard asbestos trials in both New York Supreme Court and in the U.S. District Court, where she obtained combined verdicts in excess of six million dollars.
+In the course of her practice in New York City, Ms. Resnick-Parigian participated in the Brooklyn Navy Yard asbestos trials in both New York Supreme Court and in the United States District Court, where she obtained combined verdicts in excess of six million dollars.
 In addition to her asbestos work, Ms. Resnick-Parigian successfully tried and settled cases in the areas of lead poisoning, premises liability, motor vehicle accidents, slip and falls, and numerous other plaintiff personal injury cases.

-In 1996, Ms. Resnick-Parigian successfully tried and then retried a case in the U.S. District Court, Southern District of New York, involving a defective meat grinder, which caused her client’s hand to be amputated.
+In 1996, Ms. Resnick-Parigian successfully tried and then retried a case in the United States District Court for the Southern District of New York, involving a defective meat grinder, which caused her client’s hand to be amputated.
 The retrial resulted in a jury verdict in excess of one million dollars.
 The matter was appealed by the defendants.
 The meat grinder had been modified and its safety guard removed, but Ms. Resnick-Parigian argued that the manufacturer was still under a duty to warn of dangers associated with potential modifications after the sale of the product.
 The Court of Appeals, Second Circuit, agreed and new law in the state of New York was established regarding a manufacturer’s duty to warn of potential modifications.
 (In re Liriano v.
 Hobart Corp., 170 F3d 264 (2d Cir., 1999)).

 Ms. Resnick-Parigian has lectured in the area of breast implant litigation, products liability litigation and asbestos litigation.
 She also appeared on Court TV, as a participant in a mock mediation.